apache/tvm/docs/dev/relay_intro.rst

 framework developer choose the representation they are familiar with.
 This does, however, have some implications on how we write passes:

 - If you come from a data-flow background and want to handle let, keep a map of var to the expressions so you can perform lookup when encountering a var.
-This likely means a minimum change as we already need a map from expr-> transformed expression anyway.
+This likely means a minimum change as we already need a map from expr -> transformed expression anyway.
 Note that this will effectively remove all the let in the program.
 - If you come from a PL background and like A-normal form, we will provide a dataflow -> A-normal form pass.
 - For PL folks, when you are implementing something (like dataflow->ANF transformation), be mindful that the expression can be DAG, and this usually means that we should visit expressions with a ``Map<Expr, Result>`` and only compute the transformed result once, so the result expression keeps the common structure.